-Covid-19 Updates: The JQ Set will be re-opening in August 2020 once the advised shielding period ends, with new measures in place as laid out below.
+Covid-19 Updates: The JQ Set has re-opened with new measures in place as laid out below.

 Please check back on these measures before attending your course – I’ll send you a link to them in a reminder emails to make it easy!

 As a quick summary – you’ll be asked to bring your own apron and filled water bottle to class, to wash your hands before going to your bench and more regularly during class, and to clean the handles of the individual bench tools you have used at the end of class.
 You can read more about these and other measures being introduced to The JQ Set in the notes below.

 Normal social distancing guidance

 Please follow the normal social distancing guidance in the workshop.
 These rules can be found on the NHS website here, please check that you are up to date with any changes.